 Few people like to think about that great parking lot in the sky, but every one of us is going to run out of gas sooner or (hopefully) later.
 Our descendants, heirs or next-of-kin will hopefully arrange for a proper sendoff, but what about the ride sitting in the driveway that we still owe a bundle on?
 Are descendants obligated to make car payments on leases and loans for cars they don't own and haven't signed any contracts for?
 We asked key auto industry people to state official policies.

-"In the event an automotive loan customer/co-buyer/co-lessee passes away," says Tony Sapienza, a Global Communications Manager for GMAC, Chrysler's auto lender, "The first step is that GMAC will ask that the family or Power of Attorney provide us with a copy of the Power of Attorney and death certificate.
+"In the event an automotive loan customer/co-buyer/co-lessee passes away," says Tony Sapienza, a communications manager for a domestic auto lender, "The first step is that (the lender) will ask that the family or Power of Attorney provide us with a copy of the Power of Attorney and death certificate.
 We also advise family or POA for the customer to continue making payments on the vehicle as they communicate with us how they'd like to proceed."

 What about heirs?

 Sapienza says heirs aren't officially on the hook to foot the balance of the loan.
 "There are several options," said Sapienza. "[This includes the] payoff of the vehicle, the family assuming payments if they so desire or the family voluntarily surrendering the vehicle if they determine they do not need or can't afford it."
 Of course, finance companies being finance companies, none of the proffered options include a hug and a softly spoken, "Money isn't everything.
 Take a month to think about it and call us when you're ready – we know this is a difficult time for you."